Casey Brown Professor of Water Resources Engineering

 Research Fellow/Project Manager

-Alec Bernstein is the Hydrosystems Group Project Manager and began work with the Group in 2016.
-Alec previously worked as a water resources engineer in Seattle, WA, and also worked briefly at a startup on water distribution system monitoring hardware.
-From 2013 to 2014, Alec conducted independent research in India as a Fulbright-Nehru Scholar investigating water treatment system sustainability in communities in rural West Bengal.
-Alec completed his M.S. from the University of Massachusetts in civil engineering with a focus in water resources engineering in 2013, and a B.S. from Lafayette College in civil engineering in 2011.
-He enjoys collaborating with local stakeholders to solve complex water resources challenges, and has worked on projects in Latin America, Asia, Africa, and North America.
-Alec has a passion for the outdoors and enjoys biking, hiking, camping, cooking, brewing, playing and listening to music, and any water-related activities from a lazy day at the beach to hiking on glaciers.
+Alec Bernstein is a Research Fellow in the Hydrosystems Group and Project Manager.
+He joined the group in 2016 after previously working as a water resources engineer and hydrologist in Seattle, WA.
+Alec also worked at several water startups related to water system monitoring hardware and tanker truck delivery.
+As a Fulbright Scholar in 2013-2014, Alec conducted research in India investigating water treatment system sustainability in communities throughout rural West Bengal.
+He has also worked on several water and sanitation development projects in Honduras as a chapter leader of Engineers Without Borders, where he oversaw design and construction of major infrastructure components of water distribution systems (spring boxes, storage tanks, slow sand filters).
+Alec completed his M.S. from the University of Massachusetts in civil engineering with a focus in water resources engineering in 2013, and a B.S. from Lafayette College with Honors in civil engineering in 2011.
+He enjoys working with stakeholders to solve complex water resources and management challenges, and has experience in Latin America, Asia, Africa, and North America.
+Alec has a passion for the outdoors and enjoys biking, hiking, camping, cooking, brewing, playing and listening to (and attempting to play) music, and any water-related activities from a lazy day tubing down the Deerfield River to hiking on receding glaciers in New Zealand.